software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .important-title }

-> Exercise 3
+> 🎯 Exercise 3
 >
 > Create the "user story" label to classify user story related issues.
+Feel free to also create other labels on top of the predefined labels for your issues.

 Next, we need to specify the Sprint the issue is worked on.
 We can use Sprint-specific [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to group the issues based on a Sprint.
 Let's create a milestone for the first Sprint.
 First, click the "Issues" tab to open the issues page.
 Then, click the "Milestones" button next to the "Labels" button.
 On the Milestones page, click the "Create a new Milestone" button.
 Set the milestone title as "Sprint 1".
 You can also specify a due date and a description if you want.
 Finally, click the "Create milestone" button to create the milestone.

 {: .important-title }

-> Exercise 4
+> 🎯 Exercise 4
 >
 > Create the "Sprint 1" milestone to group the issues of the first Sprint.

-Now that we have the "user story" label and the "Sprint 1" milestone, let's create an issue for each user story.
-Click the "Issues" tab and click the green "New issue" button on the right.
-Set the issue title as "{{site.sprint_1_user_story_1}}".
+Now that we have the "user story" label and the "Sprint 1" milestone, let's create an issue for each user story:

+1. Open your GitHub Projects backlog.
+Hover the "Product Backlog" column on the project and click the "Add item" button.
+Type the first user story, _"{{site.sprint_1_user_story_1}}"_ as the issue title and click "Create a new issue".
+2. A dialog for the new issue should open with the provided title.
 With the description we can provide additional details if we can't fit everything in the title.
-On the right, click "Labels" and choose the "user story" label which indicates that this issue is a user story.
-Then, click "Projects" and choose the "Backlog" project.
-This will add the issue to the Backlog project.
-To specify the issue's Sprint, click "Milestone" and choose "Sprint 1".
-Finally, click the "Submit a new issue" button to create the issue.
+Description supports the [Markdown](https://www.markdownguide.org/) syntax and can include, e.g. images of the user story's UI design.
+Below the description, click the "Label" button and choose the "user story" label which indicates that this issue is a user story.
+Then, to specify the issue's Sprint, click the "Milestone" button and choose "Sprint 1".
+Finally, click the "Create" button to create the issue.

-Next, let's open the "Projects" tab and open the Backlog project.
-We should see that the issue we created is now in the project.
+3. The issue card should have appeared to the "Product Backlog" column on the project.
 We can move the issue to a column by dragging the issue card.
 This will change the status of the issue.
 Let's move the issue we created to the "Sprint Backlog" column, which indicates that this user story is in the current Sprint.

-By default we can't see the labels or the milestone on the issue cards.
-We can click on the arrow button next to "View 1" below the project name and click "Fields" under "Configuration".
+4. By default we can't see the labels or the milestone on the board's issue cards.
+To make them visible, click the "View" button in the board view and from the dropdown menu, click "Fields".
 There, check "Labels" and "Milestone".
-Finally, click the green "Save" button to save the configuration.
+Finally, click the green "Save view" button to save the configuration.

 {: .important-title }

-> Exercise 5
+> 🎯 Exercise 5
 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the milestone as "Sprint 1".
-Add the issues to the Backlog project and move them to the "Sprint Backlog" column.
+Add the issues to the project and move them to the "Sprint Backlog" column.
+Make sure that that the issue labels and milestone is visible in the backlog project.

 ## Database setup